-When it comes down to it, running payroll isn't complicated; you want to pay your employees on time, and pay the government the right amount every time you pay your taxes.
+When it comes down to it, running payroll isn't complicated; you want to pay your employees on time and pay the government the right amount every time you pay your taxes.
 We're here to help.
 We've laid our three key steps to success so that you can be confident that your employees will get paid correctly, accurately, and on time.

-Payroll by Wave, or any payroll software for that matter, is at its core nothing more than a calculator.
+Wave Payroll, or any payroll software for that matter, is at its core nothing more than a calculator.
 The answers that you get will always be correct as long as the right details are entered in the first place.

 If you're running payroll for the first time, be sure to gather any tax info for your business to guarantee that from the very first payroll that you run, everything is completely correct and accurate.
 If you're not sure what information you'll need, you can find it here.

 Head to Settings -> Payroll -> Tax Profile.
-Here’s where you can input any taxes that may affect your business- essentially, the Employer Contributions!
+Here’s where you can input any taxes that may affect your business- essentially, the employer contributions!
 Provided the frequency, rates, and any account numbers are right- you’re good to go!
 We'll handle the calculations

 Each of your employees also has a tax profile called the Tax Details page.
 You can find it by clicking Employees, and selecting 'edit' next to their name.
 Let's say a member of your team has just gotten married and their filing status has changed.
 This is where you would enter that in Wave.

-Review the Payroll and know what to look for.
+Review the payroll and know what to look for

 It's a good idea to check the tax calculations to see if they look right based on the information in their tax profiles, but you'll also want to keep in mind what happened in the last week or more since your last payroll.